SirNooblyOP/Kerbol-Renewed/README.md

 ### Changelog

-v0.1.0
+v0.1.1

-* Initial release.
+* Changed the name to better identify the mod.

 ### License

-Kerbol Renewed Mod © 2024 by 'Noobly' is licensed under CC BY-NC 4.0
+Kerbol System Renewed Mod © 2024 by 'Noobly' is licensed under CC BY-NC 4.0

 ​